Operation Tungsten: Preparations

 A British aerial reconnaissance photograph of Tirpitz moored at Kaafjord.
 The artificial smoke generators on the shores of the fjord have not yet obscured her.

 The options for attacking Tirpitz at Kaafjord were limited.
 Another submarine-borne raid was considered impractical as intelligence gathered from intercepted radio transmissions and field agents indicated that the battleship's underwater defences had been improved and more aerial reconnaissance patrols of the region were being flown.
 The commander of the Royal Air Force's Bomber Command, Air Chief Marshal Sir Arthur Harris, also refused to attempt a heavy bomber raid on Tirpitz on the grounds that the Kaafjord area was beyond the effective range of these aircraft and the battleship's guns would cause heavy casualties.
 After these two options were ruled out, the task was assigned to the Home Fleet's aircraft carriers.
 At this time the large fleet carriers and Victorious and four smaller escort carriers were ready.

 Planning for the raid on Kaafjord began in December 1943.
 Vice Admiral Bruce Fraser, the commander of the Home Fleet, was not optimistic about the prospects for success, and had to be persuaded to undertake the operation by First Sea Lord Sir Andrew Cunningham.
-Fraser gave his second in command, Vice Admiral Sir Henry Moore, responsibility for planning and leading the raidin collaboration with Fleet Air Arm Wing Leader Lieutenant Commander Roy Sydney Baker-Falkner.
+Fraser gave his second in command, Vice Admiral Sir Henry Moore, responsibility for planning and leading the raid.
 The operation was initially designated "Operational Thrustful", but was later renamed "Operation Tungsten".
 The attack was originally scheduled for mid-March 1944, shortly before the time Allied intelligence believed Tirpitz would become operational.
 However, it was delayed by two weeks while Victorious was fitted with new radars.
 The British considered cancelling Operation Tungsten in February as Victorious was also needed in the Indian Ocean to counter a build-up of Japanese warships at Singapore.
 To enable the attack to proceed, the United States Navy agreed to temporarily transfer to the Eastern Fleet so that Victorious could be retained in the North Sea.